IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-workloads.md

 ![Serverless Workloads can be Functions or Functions packaged in Containers](images/101-ex0-serverless-workloads.png)

 {% hint style="tip" %}
-IBM Cloud Functions is a FaaS which runs functions amazingly fast, but also supports a _"bring your own Container"_ approach using a Docker SDK.
+IBM Cloud Functions is a FaaS which runs functions amazingly fast, but also supports a _**"bring your own Container"**_ approach using a Docker SDK.
 This allows you to create Docker containers optimized for any language with just the libraries and versions you need!

-In this way, **ICF is a great help while you are migrating your existing, containerized applications to Serverless**.
+**ICF's container support provides a great way migrating your existing, containerized applications to Serverless**.
 {% endhint %}

 ## Packaging for Serverless FaaS